Medicare Supplement Insurance Plans in New York

 No Part B Excess Charges in New York

-This is another example regarding the cost being dependent on where you live in New York.
+This is another example of the cost being dependent on where you live.
 The same letter plan in Saratoga Springs can cost more or less when compared to the same letter plan in New York City.

 Medicare Advantage Plans

-Medicare Advantage Plans, sometimes called “Part C” or “MA Plans,” are offered by private insurance companies.
+Medicare Advantage, sometimes called “Part C” or “MA Plans,” are offered by private insurance companies.
 They’ve been approved by Medicare and are usually an HMO or PPO plan.
-Whichever insurance carrier you chose will then take over as your primary coverage.
+Whichever carrier you chose will then take over as your primary coverage.